unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 #### Initialize

-First, we go into first demo's directory, one that's currently empty:
+First, we go into the first demo's directory, one that's currently empty:
 ```
 $ cd demo/01-hello-world
 $ ls